mdlincoln/mdlincoln.github.io/speaking.md

 title: Invited Speaking
 layout: default
 talks:
+  - year: 2017
+    text: "From Document to Event: Challenges and Opportunities in Remodeling the Getty Provenance Index"
+    place: "Golden Agents: Creative Industries and the Making of the Dutch Golden Age"
+    location: "Huygens ING, Amsterdam"
+    date: 12 April 2017
+    invited: true
+    short: true
   - year: 2016
     text: "Computing with Genre in Paintings, Prints, and Purchases: Questions of Category and Measure"
     place: Department of Art History, Emory University